hawk/lux/doc/lux.md

 Connect to a shell

 With no argument, the names of the shells will be listed.
-In the listing the active shell is preceeded by an arrow and zombie shells with an star.
+In the listing the active shell is preceded by an arrow and zombie shells with an star.
 Repeating the command will disconnect the shell.
 Repeat again to connect...